JOINT TRANSNATIONAL CALL 2021

 Academia (research teams working in universities, other higher education institutions)or research institutes;

 Clinical/public health sector (research teams working in hospitals/public health and/or other health care settings and health organisations).
 Participation of clinicians (e.g. medical doctors, nurses) in the research teams is encouraged;

 (Industry) Private partners, e.g. SMEs(small and medium-size enterprises).

 Although proposals will be submitted jointly by research groups from several regions/countries, research groups will be funded by the respective funding organisation of the region/country from which they have applied.
 Applicants are therefore subject to the eligibility criteria of their respective funding organisations.
 Applicants are strongly advised to contact their regional/national representatives of the participating relevant funding organisation as soon as possible in order to confirm their eligibility (see also “Contact details of participating members”).

 Only transnational projects will be funded.
-Each consortium submitting a proposal must involve at least three partners eligible for funding coming from three different countries whose funders participate in the call (see list below).
+Each consortium submitting a proposal must involve at least three partners eligible for funding coming from three different countrieswhose funders participate in the call.
 All three legal entities must be independent of each other.
-At least two partners of the consortium must be from two different EU Member States or Associated Countries.
+At least two partners of the minimum three eligible project partners of the consortium must be from two different EU Member States or Associated Countries.